Asheq/vim-config/notes-todo.md

 Improve text editing
 ================================================
-	- Finish "Key Bindings" website
+	- Finish "Key Bindings" website (see own todo.txt)
-		- Finish normal mode
-		- Distribute and get feedback
-		- Work on insert-mode, visual-mode, and command-line-mode
 	- Refactor mappings
 		- Prune mappings that are not very useful
 		- Choose "perfect" keys using website